 Part A pharmacists must serve as the ordering clinician for the lab-based PCR test and, if applicable, add their name and licence number to the test requisition form.
-For more information, please review the Ministry of Health's PCR COVID-19 Testing Resource for Pharmacy document provided via O365 (available on request).

 For more information, please review the Ministry of Health's PCR COVID-19 Testing Resource for Pharmacy document provided via O365 (previously ONEMail).